Division01/data_engineering_case/readme.md

 - Correct data types for each column.
 - Valid relationships between energy categories and subcategories.

-## Future Work
-- Implement the database schema in PostgreSQL.
-- Develop scripts to load the transformed data into the database.
-- Create BI dashboards to visualize energy consumption data with different breakdowns and drill-through functionality.

 ## Requirements
 - Python 3.x
 - Pandas
 - PostgreSQL (or another database of choice)
-- Additional libraries for data visualization (e.g., Matplotlib, Seaborn)

 ## How to Run
 1. Set up the database schema as outlined in the project structure.
+You can also run the generate_db.py if you already have a postrgresql database.
+2. Replace database_credentials_example.json with your data, drop the _example to make it readable by the script.
-2. Run the ETL scripts to extract, transform, and load data.
+3. Run main.py to run the ETL scripts to extract, transform, and load all data at once.
+An version with separate scripts to work on all dimensions on its own to parallelize the process is beging developped.
-3. Use your preferred BI tool to connect to the database and visualize the data.
+4. Use your preferred BI tool to connect to the database and visualize the data.

-## License
+## Future Work
-This project is licensed under the MIT License.
+- A better data validation function to catch typos.
+- Patch the scripts to make them work in parallel if an orchestrator needs it.
+- Create BI dashboards to visualize energy consumption data with different breakdowns and drill-through functionality.